septianrazi/HoloLens2-ROS2-Interactions-Unity/README.md

 <!-- [![LinkedIn][linkedin-shield]][linkedin-url] -->

 # HoloLens2-ROS2 Interactions in Unity
-Control your ROS2 Robot using interaction techniques via the HoloLens.
-This Unity project for the HoloLens contains different interaction techniques to control a ROS2 robot via APIs to the ROS2 Host Machine.
+Control your ROS2 Robot using interaction techniques via the HoloLens 2.
+This Unity project for the HoloLens 2 contains different interaction techniques to control a ROS2 robot via APIs to the ROS2[Host Machine](../README.md).

 <!-- PROJECT LOGO -->
 <!-- <br />